anna099/hegel/new-introduction/1-introduction.md

 > logic.
 He was convinced that the more accurately we think, the clearer becomes
 > the impossibility of drawing clearly defined boundaries between our
 > concepts.[^28]

+Romanticism, as Hegel came to see it, was not concerned with *accurate thinking* at all.
+In the *Phenomenology*'s preface, he suggests that the Romantics were reacting against the *disenchantment* brought upon the world by the science of modernity.
+(Indeed, the term 'disenchantment' was brought into sociology by Max Weber, but Weber himself borrowed it from Schiller, the Romantic.)
+However, instead of finding an alternative to this disenchantment by progressing through modernity and developing human thought, Romanticism called for a return to the spirit of pre-modern *religion*.
+'What it wants from philosophy is not so much *insight* as *edification*.'[^29] The task of Romantic philosophy, in Hegel's terms, is just 'to take what thought has torn asunder [that is, dualisms] and then to stir it all together into a smooth mélange, to *suppress* the concept that makes those distinctions, and then to fabricate the *feeling* of the essence.'[^30]

+In other words, the Romantics did nothing to *cure* the dualisms of modern life and thought; instead, they suppressed them and covered them up with a quasi-religious *feeling* which, beyond its apparent majesty, is nothing more than a vacuous ambiguity, an 'inflamed inspiration'.
+Hegel empathises with the Romantic hostility to disenchantment and dualism.
+His break from Romanticism is in his rejection of an *immediate*, anti-intellectual response to these problems -- no matter how much it makes sense for such a response to come about in the time of modernity, when 'Spirit has shown itself to be so impoverished that it seems to yearn for its refreshment only in the meager feeling of divinity.'[^31]

+#### Against Formalism {#form}

+During much of his career, Hegel was academically overshadowed by his contemporary F. W. J. Schelling (1775-1854), who was five years younger than him but nonetheless rose to philosophical prominence more quickly.
+While Schelling was also interested in overcoming dualism -- especially that of subject and object, knower and known -- he took a wildly different approach to the Romantics.
+Where writers like Schlegel and Novalis were fragmentary, poetic, and spiritual, Schelling was unrepentantly systematic and focused predominantly on *nature*, rather than the religious or spiritual dimensions of life.
+It was thought by Schelling that, if we are to understand how subjectivity is a part of reality in the first place, we must understand the natural world from which subjectivity emerges.
+In this regard, Schelling's philosophy took the opposite direction to that of his predecessor, Fichte, for whom subjectivity ('the I', or *das Ich*) was the fundamental fact of philosophy, from which everything else had to be derived.

+Schelling's influence led to a 'school' of students working under his influence: philosophers who took Schelling's work as though it was a catalogue of clean-cut concepts, ready to be applied to any domain of reality.
+These philosophers are among those that Hegel criticises in his preface, accusing them of *formalism*.
+(Hegel claimed that he did not intend to criticise Schelling, who was his close friend, specifically.
+Nonetheless, Schelling seems to have taken the criticism personally, and Hegel went on to name Schelling explicitly in his *Encyclopaedia*.)
+Formalism, in this context, refers to the moment when philosophy is turned into a rigid and insular play of language: a 'language game' in the most disparaging sense.
+Complicated, incredibly specific concepts and terminology are devised, which after a point seem to refer to nothing except themselves.
+Formalism praises itself for its wide scope and range of applicability, but amounts to little more than 'the shapeless repetition of one and the same thing'.
+Any philosophical truth is lost, 'ensnared in its origin', insofar as 'its development consists in nothing but the repetition of the same old formula.'[^32]

+> It is all the easier to speak in [a formalist terminology], because if I have
+> no sense of personal shame, I can permit myself to utter every possible
+> nonsense and triviality when I am talking to people in a language that they do
+> not understand.[^33]

+Hegel criticises formalism not only for introducing a foreign terminology, but also for giving no account of its emergence in history, and its relation to the history before it.
+How did Schelling, Reinhold, and anyone else arrive at their conceptual frameworks which are so divorced from everyday language?
+It is a mystery, only to be known by the practitioners of these arcane systems.
+Without making the historical *development* of one's thinking clear, Hegel claims, 'science has no general intelligibility, and it seems to be the esoteric possession of only a few individuals.'[^34] To try and understand the origins and intentions of a formalist system of philosophy is akin to trying to see an acorn in an oak tree.[^35]

+Hegel insists that philosophy must be intelligible to everyone, which is no surprise when we recall that, for him, philosophy has the anti-elitist concern of finding the conditions for a good life.
+Consequently, he believes that philosophy should be concerned with *everyday* language and concepts.
+We should avoid the formalist temptation of devising our own conceptual vocabularies from scratch.
+Instead, Hegel predicts that when we correctly comprehend ordinary concepts, we will find that everyday life contains philosophical, religious, and spiritual riches hidden away -- *repressed* -- within it, already there.
+In this way, he wants to show that conceptual content is already present in the phenomena of experience; by doing so, he is able to avoid the dualisms of 'phenomena' and 'noumena', 'appearance' and 'thing in itself', etc., that appear in philosophers like Kant.

+Hegel's insistence on comprehending everyday concepts is also a rejection of formalism's ahistorical nature.
+Philosophy should not do away with ordinary concepts (like the formalists do), but nor should it simply take them for granted; rather, as one commentator puts it,

+> Science itself must take us by the hand and lead us from our ordinary concepts
+> in their ordinary usage, through all the forgotten and remembered phases, back
+> to those same concepts in the philosophical system.[^36]

+Far from taking these concepts at face value, Hegel wants to situate them within the story of their development.
+Unlike the development of an oak tree, which can be drawn on a simple timeline between an acorn and the tree itself, human thought's *logical* development is not *chronological*.
+At any one time, multiple philosophical views confront us and compete with one another.
+How do we know which view is the most coherent and accurate?
+Which one is the acorn, the sapling, or the tree?
+The philosopher's task, Hegel thinks, is to acquaint themselves with the ordinary views of the present and all the views of the past, and comprehend them in their logical development.
+This is what happens in *The Phenomenology of Spirit*: it begins (and frequently returns to) views that might be considered 'common sense', and situates them in a line of development towards more sophisticated views.
+The progression in the *Phenomenology* is logical, but not chronological, since the changes in philosophy throughout history have not always been moves 'forward'.
+As Stanley Rosen remarks,

+> No competent observer would question the superiority of Galileo's mechanics to
+> that of Aristotle.
+The same cannot be said, however, about the relative merits
+> of the ethical and political teachings of Aristotle on the one hand and of
+> Machiavelli or Hobbes on the other.[^37]

+This developmental, anti-formalist approach to philosophy is why Hegel begins his work *in medias res*, as mentioned above.
+The aim of the *Phenomenology* is to begin amidst our ordinary understanding, and show how knowledge of 'the Absolute' (a concept which Hegel takes from Schelling and transforms) emerges from the development of this ordinary thinking.
+The Absolute, like a repressed thought, is already there, waiting to be discovered and unveiled.